Security 07-26-2024

 2. Prep your personal devices

-3. Secure your smart home with Matter
+3. Secure your smart home devices with Matter

 4. Stay cautious while traveling